Jean76er/sig_swe_project/README.md

 # sig-swe-firstproject
 First project that I am working on in ACM club.
-Spotify web app that return an artists tops tracks.
+Spotify web app that returns top tracks from a certain artist.